CZ-NIC/knot-resolver/daemon/bindings/event.rst

       worker.sleep(1)

 .. function:: map(expr)
+.. deprecated:: 5.0.0 Forked mode should not be used anymore.
+Use a supervisor instead, e.g. systemd.

    Run expression synchronously over all forks, results are returned as a table ordered as forks.
 Expression can be any valid expression in Lua.